 5.14.1.2 Demand Curve and Adjustments

 ICAP Demand Curves will be established to determine (a) the locational component of LSE Unforced Capacity Obligations for each Locality (b) the locational component of LSE Unforced Capacity Obligations for any New Capacity Zone, and (c) the total LSE Unforced Capacity Obligations for all LSEs.
-Beginning with the ICAP Demand Curves applicable for the 2025/2026 Capability Year, ICAP Demand Curves will, in accordance with ISO Procedures, be established for each Capability Period encompassed by a Capability Year.
+Beginning with the ICAP Demand Curves applicable for the 2025-2026 Capability Year, ICAP Demand Curves will, in accordance with ISO Procedures, be established for each Capability Period encompassed by a Capability Year.

-The ICAP Demand Curves for the 2025/2026 Capability Year shall be established at the following points (in accordance with Section 5.14.1.2.2, the ICAP Demand Curve values for the 2024/2025 Capability Year were determined pursuant to the annual update for such Capability Year):
+The ICAP Demand Curves for the 2025-2026 Capability Year shall be established at the following points (in accordance with Section 5.14.1.2.2, the ICAP Demand Curve values for the 2024-2025 Capability Year were determined pursuant to the annual update for such Capability Year):